boonleongtan/CookiesNCache/README.md

 > [!WARNING]
 > Please do not use any of the materials without asking for my permission! >.<
+> And please remember to credit me after receiving of permission!

-> Unlicensed usage and/or distribution of materials is strictly prohibited.
+*Unlicensed usage and/or distribution of materials within this project is strictly prohibited.*

 ### Video Demo:  https://youtu.be/3_55Wi-5f70
 ### Description: